OMGPool/guide/docs/resources/links.md

 - [#22 - April 28, 2019](https://www.reddit.com/r/omise_go/comments/bcnmud/omisego_ama_22_april_28_2019/)
 - [#23 - Hoard Exchange](https://www.reddit.com/r/omise_go/comments/bji6pt/omisego_ama_23_hoard_exchange/)
 - [#24 - AMA with with Kasima, OmiseGO CTO](https://www.reddit.com/r/omise_go/comments/c1tv6u/omisego_ama_24_with_with_kasima_omisego_cto/)

+## Plasma Updates

+The OmiseGO team is publishing bi-weekly Plasma updates where they outline their latest work.
+Each update will also come with a summary (with links) of the topics in the latest Plasma Implementers Call!

+## Integration Team Updates

+The OmiseGO Integration Team is publishing regular updates about the eWallet, Android and iOS SDK's, Potterhat, etc.

+## Monthly Roundups

+Each month, there is a monthly roundup of the business development updates and technical updates at OmiseGO.